run2bizdocs/docs-1/en/docs/citsmart-esp-8/5-processes/knowledge/configuration/refine-search-knowledge-portal.md

 1. Connectors between terms (Boolean logical operator):

--   AND (+): it's possible to search with more than one word, prioritizing one of them in the result.
+    -AND (+): it's possible to search with more than one word, prioritizing one of them in the result.
 Adding the positive sign "+" in front of the word, it'll be prioritized, for example: ticket +delegate;

--   NOT (-): it's possible to refine (reduce) the result, including words to be excluded of the list.
+    -NOT (-): it's possible to refine (reduce) the result, including words to be excluded of the list.
 E.g.: Request -Incident.

 1. Vary how to write a word, for example:

--   Request
+    -Request

--   Requesting
+    -Requesting

--   It's possible to search for a part of the word: Reque
+    -It's possible to search for a part of the word: Reque

 1. Use synonyms:

--   Generate
+    -Generate

--   Create
+    -Create

 1. Search for the exactly phrase:

--   Put the phrase you want with commas, e.g.: "How to delegate a ticket"
+    -Put the phrase you want with commas, e.g.: "How to delegate a ticket"

 1. Navigate through the folders and click in one with the subject you want.